rubyreferences/rubyref/intermediate/parsed/lib/yaml/YAML.md

 This module provides a Ruby interface for data serialization in YAML format.

-The YAML module is an alias of Psych, the YAML engine for Ruby.
+The underlying implementation is the libyaml wrapper Psych.

 ## Usage